 Switzerland Tourism has been operating in Poland since 2000.
-In 2023 Polish guests generated over 200.000 overnights with increase of over 11% in 2023 compared to 2019.
+In 2024 Polish guests generated over 223.000 overnights with increase of over 19% in 2024 compared to 2019 and over 6% compared to 2023.
 Hereafter you find the most important market information.

 Directory